EsraaShaabanElsayed/react-springboot-crud-app/README.md

 - Jenkins server set up for CI/CD
 - Nginx installed and configured to host the frontend
-- Java and Maven installed on the backend server
+- Java, Maven, and PostgreSQL installed on the backend server

 ### Installation